ME-ICA/tedana/README.md

 Have a question, comment, or suggestion?
 Open or comment on one of [our issues](https://github.com/ME-ICA/tedana/issues)!

-If you're not sure where to begin, feel free to pop into [Gitter](https://gitter.im/ME-ICA/tedana) and introduce yourself!
+If you're not sure where to begin, feel free to pop into [Mattermost](https://mattermost.brainhack.org/brainhack/channels/tedana) and introduce yourself!
 We will be happy to help you find somewhere to get started.

 If you don't want to get lots of notifications, we send out newsletters approximately once per month though our TinyLetter mailing list.
 You can view the [previous newsletters](https://tinyletter.com/tedana-devs/archive) and/or sign up to receive future ones at [https://tinyletter.com/tedana-devs](https://tinyletter.com/tedana-devs).

-We ask that all contributors to ``tedana`` across all project-related spaces (including but not limited to: GitHub, Gitter, and project emails), adhere to our [code of conduct](https://github.com/ME-ICA/tedana/blob/main/CODE_OF_CONDUCT.md).
+We ask that all contributors to ``tedana`` across all project-related spaces (including but not limited to: GitHub, Mattermost, and project emails), adhere to our [code of conduct](https://github.com/ME-ICA/tedana/blob/main/CODE_OF_CONDUCT.md).

 ## Contributors